Lamercho/trio-docs/docs/Configuration/Devices.md

 xDrip is not recommended with the Trio app, as native connections to CGM are more stable.

 ## Watches
 This section asks you to add a watch to Trio.
 Apple Watch and some Garmin watches are compatible.

 ### Apple
-On an Apple Watch, you can add carbs and boluses, set a temporary target, and show BG, IOB, COB, etc.
+On an Apple Watch, you can add carbs and boluses, set a temporary target, and display BG, IOB, COB, etc.

 ### Garmin
-Garmin watches only display data and will not let you interact by adding carbs or insulin.
-There are two components that can be installed on Garmin watches.
-A watchface that continuously displays information and the datafield that shows glucose information during an activity.
-Both components are independant of each other and need to be sideloaded to to the watch as described below.
+Garmin watches only display data and do not allow interaction for adding carbs or insulin.
+There are two components that can be installed on Garmin watches: a watch face that continuously displays information, and a data field that shows glucose information during activities.
+Both components are independent of each other and need to be sideloaded onto the watch as described below.

 #### Garmin Epix 2 and Enduro
 You can see data from Trio on Garmin Epix 2 and Enduro 3 and have data fields in activities.
-No need for Garmin Connect in the background, the watch should be connected to a phone that runs Trio.
+No need for Garmin Connect in the background — the watch just needs to be connected to the phone that runs Trio.
 The watch face updates with Trio.

 #### How to do it
 1. Choose a folder on your Mac and get the latest release from [this GitHub repo](https://github.com/mountrcg/garminWatch).